friendica/friendica-addons/mathjax/README.md

 	http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML

-In case you don't want or can use the admin panel of Friendica you can activate the addon by adding _mathjax_ to the
+In case you don't want or can use the admin panel of Friendica you can activate the addon by adding _mathjax_ to the list in your config/local.ini.php file

 	[system]
 	addon = ...,mathjax

-list in your config/local.ini.php file and then providing the base URL after that
+and then providing the base URL after that in the config/addon.ini.php file

 	[mathjax]
 	baseurl = [the URL to your MathJax installation];